-There are also public versions of the shared equity mortgage.
-In these, municipalities or community organizations assist with the initial costs of homeownership or even offer lower mortgage rates for the buyer in exchange for an equity stake in the home.
+There are also public versions of the shared equity mortgage in which municipalities, community organizations, or nonprofit organizations assist with the initial costs of homeownership.
+They might even offer lower mortgage rates for the buyer in exchange for an equity stake in the home.
 These are often considered a type of homebuyer assistance program.

 IRS rules on interest taxation complicate lenders’ ability to offer shared appreciation mortgages in the U.S.

-On the other hand, shared appreciation mortgages were seen in the U.K. quite regularly in the mid-1990s.
-As the MIT study found, though, they “earned a bad reputation when the contracts took a hefty share of homeowner equity gains—in some cases up to 75%—during an era of dramatic appreciation in home prices.”
+Shared appreciation mortgages were seen in the U.K. quite regularly in the mid-1990s, but the MIT study found that they “earned a bad reputation when the contracts took a hefty share of homeowner equity gains—in some cases up to 75%—during an era of dramatic appreciation in home prices.”

-Shared appreciation mortgages can help you lower your interest rate and monthly payments, and may make buying a home more affordable.
+- Shared appreciation mortgages can help lower your interest rate and monthly payments, and can make buying a home more affordable.